 25 Things To Ask Your Legal Private Cloud Provider

-2. Are They Exclusively Focused on the Legal Industry?
+Are They Exclusively Focused On the Legal Industry?

 Numerous cloud service providers offer services to any business or industry.
-While they may be technically proficient, they typically do not have the experience to understand attorney’s ethical obligations and compliance requirements, and likely will not have deep experience in legal software used by law firms.
+While they may be technically proficient, they typically do not have the experience to understand an attorney’s ethical obligations and compliance requirements and likely will not have deep experience in legal software used by law firms.

 This means you should narrow your list to cloud service providers that exclusively service the legal industry.
 Some generalist cloud service providers may even claim to specialize in legal, though upon closer review, you will often find that legal is just one of many industries they serve.

-If, in additions to law firms, you find that they serve accounting firms, healthcare, manufacturing, or… retail pizza: Avoid the riff-raff, and keep looking.
+If, in addition to law firms, you find that they serve accounting firms, healthcare, manufacturing, or… retail pizza, that’s a red flag.
+Keep looking.

-In recent years, many companies not originally in the business of cloud computing have lost market share to the cloud, and often react by spinning up a cloud offering.
-This group includes software companies, local IT companies, and telecom/telephone companies.
+In recent years, many companies not originally in the cloud computing business have lost market share to the cloud and often react by spinning up a cloud offering.
+This group includes software, local IT, and telecom/telephone companies.

 We’ve seen cloud service providers claim that they service “a lot” of law firms.
-They may even have a web page or two dedicated to the legal industry.
-But when peeling back the layers of the onion, you’ll often find that this claim is… aspirational.
+They may even have a web page dedicated to the legal industry.
+But when digging a bit deeper, you’ll often find that this claim is… aspirational at best.

 You’re a law firm.
 Your industry is special.
 It has unique needs.
 Make sure your chosen cloud service provider has law firm clients in the hundreds.